Part 1: Sacred Diseases

 “When all normal services break down, quite elementary nursing will greatly reduce mortality.
 Simple provision of food and water, for instance, will allow persons who are temporarily too weak to cope for themselves to recover instead of perishing miserably”

-Although Christian and Roman sources from the era are heavily biased against one another evidence suggests that social mores broke down among the pagan population as Roman priests pinned their hopes on vast public sacrifices.
+Although Christian and Roman sources from the era are heavily biased against one another, some evidence suggests that social mores broke down among the pagan population as Roman priests pinned their hopes on vast public sacrifices.
 At the same time many Christian communities appear to have continued to minister to one another and to perform the funeral rites that their pagan neighbours had largely abandoned.

 Following the Cyprian plague the two halves of the Roman Empire were briefly reunited under Emperor Constantine who adopted Christianity as the official religion of the state and moved the capital from Rome to a city on the Bosporus called Byzantium.
 The city was renamed in his honour and Constantine’s armies reclaimed some of the territory that had been lost during the preceding turmoil.
 From his new capital Constantine could control the flow of goods arriving via the Silk Road and push the borders of the Empire outwards into Persia.
 As political power shifted east the centres for science and scholarship followed and, over time, many of the Greek theories fell out of use in Western Europe.